 Food at Indian weddings is probably the most important element of the whole event, especially for the guests.
 The amount of food that is cooked during an Indian wedding is enough to feed an entire army and the goal is to make sure each guest is satisfied with the food.
-The best Indian wedding caterers are always in demand and the Indian wedding catering industry has grown on to become a billion dollar industry.
+The best Indian wedding food caterers are always in demand and the Indian wedding catering industry has grown to become a billion-dollar industry.
 For an Indian wedding in NY, you should go with Indian wedding planners that have a good reputation.

 Tips to Find the Wedding Food Caterer?